FergM/flight_tables/README.md

 * You can then execute ```HeathrowFlightTables.departures_csv("2020-03-25")``` to save a csv for the specified date.

 ## Motivation:
 The initial motivation was around analysing flight punctuality.
 When you google for this most results are not detailed enough to compare one flight IDs against another.
-One use case fot this tool is to find airlines/flight times which are less delayed.
+One use case for this tool is to find airlines/flight times which are less delayed.